|

 1961, warned about the threat of a military-industrial complex running out of

 control.
 It has.
-It would not be until Vietnam
+It would not be until Vietnam that we learned to

-that we learned to question it.
-Now President Bush has carried the doctrine
+question it.
+Now President Bush has carried the doctrine of preemptive war to

-of preemptive war to high art in the wake of 9/11.
-And there is a buzzword
+high art in the wake of 9/11.
+And there is a buzzword for credible

-for credible disinformation from the CIA,
+disinformation from the CIA, “bushback or blowback.”

 The film starts out with the images of 9/11, including the

-falling.
-A man who lost a brother in the towers comments.
-Later there are
+brother in the towers comments.
+Later there are other stories, as a

-other stories, as a 23-year-old who joins the Army after losing his mother in
+23-year-old who joins the Army after losing his mother in order to afford a

-order to afford a college education.
-But the most devastating point is that a
+college education.
+But the most devastating point is that a number of

-seems that people get paid to write what others want the public to hear, a
+get paid to write what others want the public to hear, a good reason to check

-good reason to check online profiles and blogs of job applicants for polemic
+online profiles and blogs of job applicants for polemic loyalty.

 The film spends half its length on the beginnings of the